SlexAxton/abusing-preprocessor-asts/README.md

 ## Run it

 The slides can be static.
+You can view them at: http://alexsexton.com/talks/abusing-preprocessor-asts

 ```sh
 npm install serve -g